 As always, taking sensible steps to protect yourself is preferable to dealing with the potentially crippling fallout if you’re unlucky enough to get infected.

-You need to use a highly-regarded antivirus suite.
+For starters, you need to use a highly-regarded antivirus suite.
 (In a pinch, even free online virus scanner and removal tools will do.)
-Also, don’t open emails from unrecognized sources, don’t trust free USB sticks from conferences and expos, don’t let strangers use your system, and don’t install software from random websites.
+Also, don’t open emails from unrecognized sources, don’t trust free USB sticks from conferences and expos, don’t let strangers use your system, and don’t install software from random websites!